shmezi/AlexLib/readme.md

 // Multi-Method listener
-// These also come at startup performance cost but are very easy to use class SomeMultiFunctionObject : MultiMethodListener<SomeEvent> {
+// These also come at startup performance cost but are very easy to use class SomeMultiFunctionObject : MultiMethodListener<SomeEvent::class.java> {

     fun onSomeEvent(event: SomeEvent) {
         println("Hello Some Event!")